It seems something has gotten lost in the history shuffle.

 What about the Ox?

-We get excited about finding horse rings, rosette’s, and sometimes even horse shoes, but no one seems to get excited about finding oxen shoes or ox knobs.
+We get excited about finding horse rings, horse rosette’s, and sometimes even horse shoes, but no one seems to get excited about finding ox shoes or ox knobs.
 As a matter of fact, it wasn’t until recently that I even knew what an ox knob was, and I call them “unfortunate” because when I did find out what they were, I realized I had been tossing them in the garbage for years simply because I didn’t know what they were.

 Of course, as is my nature, when I dig up or discover some type of relic that intrigues me, I do a little bit of research on it.
-I wrote a little about oxen in the past because of my uncanny ability to locate every oxen shoe at every site I hunt.
+I’ve written a little about oxen in the past because of my uncanny ability to locate every oxen shoe at every site I hunt.
 Not something to brag about for sure, but as I said previously, those darn oxen shoe signals get me every time.

 So for those of you who are wondering why there are so many oxen shoes and ox knobs out there, here is a little history of the majestic ox: